 Henry VIII, the second Tudor monarch, ascended the English throne in 1509.
-During his reign, he engaged in extensive warfare on Continental Europe as well as in the north of the British Isles.
+During his reign, he engaged in extensive warfare in Continental Europe as well as in the north of the British Isles.

 His personal armour also had to come from these cities since England at the time had no notable armoury.
 Henry changed this by establishing the Royal Workshops at Greenwich which in time came to be collectively called the “Greenwich armoury“.

-The Greenwich armoury was established around 1515 when Henry VIII began to hire notable armourers from Europe, first on more temporary basis and then on a more long-term commitment.
+The Greenwich armoury was established around 1515 when Henry VIII began to hire notable armourers from Europe, first on a more temporary basis and then on a more long-term commitment.

 The first period of the armoury’s production, from 1515 until Henry’s death in 1547.
 During this period, the armoury’s defining style was reflected in the armours commissioned by Henry.

 This period was marked by armours being commissioned by a large number of English noblemen and a major evolution in the design and outlook of the armours.

-Henry VIII specifically had the Greenwich armoury establish so that he could quickly commission personal armours of his liking as well as armour pieces for his soldiers.
+Henry VIII specifically had the Greenwich armoury established so that he could quickly commission personal armours of his liking as well as armour pieces for his soldiers.

 The armours produced at the Greenwich workshops during this period heavily reflect German influence though with a distinct outlook of their own.

-Henry famously had armours made at the occasion of his marriage with Katherine of Aragorn, later at the occasion of the Field of Cloth meeting with his French counterpart in 1520 and later at a jousting tournament in 1527.
+Henry famously had armours made on the occasion of his marriage with Katherine of Aragorn, later at the occasion of the Field of Cloth meeting with his French counterpart in 1520 and later at a jousting tournament in 1527.

 The Greenwich armoury evolved its own distinct style of armour-making during the reign of Henry VIII, relying heavily on gilded and engraved decorations.
 By the time of Elizabeth’s reign in the latter half of the 16th century, the armoury’s style had significantly evolved.